-"Space Music" is the theme for the show.
-We will feature a selection of my originals that are unusual in one way or another.
+We will feature a selection of my originals that are edgy, fun, and also accessible.
 Please join us.

 Here is a link to Pulin 4 Jazz: